saahiwrite/saahiwrite/README.md

 ### 🚀 About Me
 I’m currently pursuing my **Master of Science in Artificial Intelligence (MSAI)** at Northeastern University (San Jose).
-With a strong background in **data science (B.S., Arizona State University, GPA 3.75/4.0)** and hands-on industry experience,
+With a strong background in **data science (B.S., Arizona State University)** and hands-on industry experience,
 I love building **AI-powered solutions** that make tech more human, accessible, and impactful.

 ---